bahmutov/learn-angular-directives/README.md

 ### Exercise - implement the continent filtering widget

 * Add an object to the scope with properties that will determine if cities on that continent should be shown.
-This addition should be enough to have unit tests 'CitiesApp controller - continents' pass.
 * Add `ng-show` directive to the "Reset filter" button.
 It should be shown only if any of the properties inside the `continents` object is false.
+  Make the expression a call to a scope function `hidingAContinent()`.
   Test it manually by setting the `continents.europe` to false.
+* Make sure your solution has enough data on the scope to pass the unit tests inside the 'CitiesApp controller - continents' suite.

+## Reacting to the user events, like mouse clicks

 ## Extra reading